-Unsuccessful companies make key assumptions about all of this things, they just say: Oh, of course, there’s a problem for that!
+Unsuccessful companies make key assumptions about all of these things.
+They just say: Oh, of course, there’s a problem for that!
 I have that problem!
 Everybody has that problem!
 I have the right solution!
 What other solution could there possibly be?!
-How hard could be to implement that?
+How hard could it be to implement that?
 What could possibly go wrong? etc. These are all incredibly dangerous.

-Figure Out Earlier that People don’t Need Your Solution for that particular Problem!
+Figure Out Early That People Don’t Need Your Solution for That Particular Problem!

 Every innovation is based on a set of assumptions.
 Many of them will be right and many of them will be wrong.

 Obviously, some of these assumptions are more likely to be wrong and break your business model.
-So as the essence of MVP approach to startups is to save as much time as possible – you should test the riskiest one first.
-If they are wrong you still have time to go back to the drawing board and pivot or move to another project.
-While tackling what’s riskiest is a simple enough concept to grasp, it’s ironically quite hard to put into practice.
+Since the essence of an MVP approach to startups is to save as much time as possible, you should test the riskiest ones first.
+If they prove to be wrong you still have time to go back to the drawing board and pivot or move to another project.
+While tackling what’s riskiest is a simple enough concept to grasp, ironically it is quite hard to put into practice.

-Even though at the earliest stages of a product, you can start by tackling some universal risks that apply to almost every product.
-Such as making sure your customer/problem fit is real.
-Making sure these problems represent a monetizable pain (revenue stream) and making sure that you have a path or can build a path to customers (channels).
+Even at the earliest stages of a product you can start by tackling some universal risks that apply to almost every product.
+Like making sure your customer/problem fit is real.
+Making sure these problems represent a monetizable pain (revenue stream).
+Making sure that you have a path or can build a path to customers (channels).

 Identifying the right riskiest assumption is the most important first step.

 One of the best steps to get your first assumptions right is to talk to domain experts.
 Have good advisors!
-Be careful who you are listening to!
-Use them effectively!
-However, you can also get conflicting advice from them so always own your business model yourself and test your assumptions.
+Use them effectively.
+However, be careful who you are listening to!
+You can get conflicting advice from them as well so be sure to own your business model yourself and test your assumptions.

-Don’t Rely on Opinions, but find Facts and Learn from them!
+Don’t Rely on Opinions.
+Find Facts and Learn From Them!

 Instead of building a complex and expensive eCommerce platform, Tony Hsieh wanted to test if people would buy shoes online.
 He went out, took photos in a local shoe store, and posted them online.
 Once the first sales came, in he bought the shoes in the same shop to ship them to his customers.

 Joel Gascoigne created a simple landing page that described what Buffer “did”.
 If people were interested, they could click the Plans & Pricing button and be taken to a page that said “Hello!
-You caught us before we’re ready” leave your email address & we’ll let you know when we’re ready.
-He continued to let people know about the page, people continued coming and now, a small number were even clicking on paid plans.
+You caught us before we’re ready leave your email address & we’ll let you know when we’re ready”.
+He carried on letting people know about the product updates and after a while small number of people started clicking on paid plans.

-To answer the question of whether customers would want to use and pay for their file sync solution, Houston and his team had to “get out of the building” and put their proposed user experience in front of real users for feedback.
-So they created a 3-minute video for DropBox in order to walk people through the product.
-That video drove hundreds of thousands of people to the website.
+To answer the question whether customers would want to use and pay for their file sync solution, Houston and his team had to “get out of the building” and put their proposed user experience in front of real users for feedback.
+They created a 3-minute video for DropBox in order to walk people through the product.
+The video alone drove hundreds of thousands of people to the website.
 DropBox beta waiting list went from 5,000 people to 75,000 people literally overnight.